pywood21/holz_202209/README.md

 test.

-Therefore, as a preliminary try in this study, the semantic segmentation model has been built to conduct partitioning of anatomical features, and their local deformation during the micro three-point bending test were precisely analyzed.
+Therefore, as a preliminary try in this study, the semantic segmentation model has been built to conduct partition of anatomical features, and their local deformation during the micro three-point bending test were precisely analyzed.